Someone posted this in my forum and I found it rather interesting, so I thought I would write about it since there’s a lesson to be learned.

 (If there are any TPA Members who have purchased a property through TPA, I would be glad to hear their views)”

 My sympathy goes out to Dan, the guy who wrote that.
-But there’s plenty to be learned from this unlucky experience.
+There’s plenty to be learned from his tragic experience.